KunalD09/vsdpdworkshop/README.md

 ![image](https://github.com/KunalD09/vsdpdworkshop/assets/18254670/34a09075-2576-4c84-97b5-6338352bae35)

-The outputs of the layout include following items
+The outputs of the layout include following items:

 1. Circuit description language
 2. GDSII file (goes to foundry for manufacturing)
 3. LEF (contains area information of the layout)